 This plant actually reached 4 meters and yet it's a perfect base for a bonsai-chile!

+Just cut the plant down and repot it into a small bonsai pot.
 Keep using scissors and small bonsai pot to keep your plant looking like a small tree!

 In less than a year, you might already have collected a nice crop and have a great -looking chile bonsai with a thick, woody stem and branches!